Anand-1912/Docker/04.Managing_Images_And_Containers/README.md

 - docker start relaxed_grothendieck

-  - port is not published in the start command.If the container was published with the port when it was created (using run command), then it starts with the same published port.
+  - port is not published in the "start" command.If the container was published with the port when it was created (using run command), then it starts with the same published port.

 - docker attach <CONTAINER_NAME>

-  - To Attach the containers
+  - To Attach the containers (to listen for the outputs)

+  - Note: To enter inputs to the container, we have to run the container in "Interactive" mode.

 - docker run -d -p 3000:80 <IMAGE_ID>